Carphone Warehouse considers closing its stores in Ireland

 Carphone Warehouse invested €20 million in the brand amid plans to gain 5-6 per cent market share.

-The company recorded turnover of €101.7 million in the 12 months to the end of April 2019 and a pretax loss of €1.5 million.
+The company recorded turnover of €101.7 million in the 12 months to the end of April 2019 and a pre-tax loss of €1.5 million.
 It employed more than 580 people here at that time.
-However, as with other retailers, the company’s stores have largely stay closed over the last year due to the Covid crisis.
+However, as with other retailers, the company’s stores have largely stay closed over the past year due to the pandemic.